Mine, Yours, His & Hers

-Saying my car and my house, for example have different words for "my" : meu carro / minha casa.
-While you're learning, just accept that you're going to get the gender wrong a lot.
-It's always better to just keep talking and try to correct yourself afterwards, than try to think ahead and speak perfectly.
+It's always better to just keep talking and try to correct yourself afterward than try to think ahead and speak perfectly.
 I see so many people getting literally stuck mid-sentence trying to remember the correct gender.
 Just talk!
 In time, and with practice you will gradually start getting these correct more often than not.
-You will never get ot 100%.
+You will never get to 100%.
 What's amazing though, is that Brazilian themselves almost never (never) get the gender wrong.
 Their brains are hard-wired to the language from birth.
-They know that, and they don't expect you to live up to that.
+They know that, and they do not expect you to live up to that.
 They are deeply satisfied that you are even trying to speak their language!